 - b.
-Focused inspections shall concentrate primarily on the project safety and health program/plan, and the four groups of hazards which account for the most fatalities and serious injuries in the construction industry: falls; electrical hazards; caught in/between hazards (such as trenching); and "struck-by" hazards (such as materials handling equipment and construction vehicles).
-However, during the course of the focused inspection, violations shall also be proposed for any serious hazards (beyond the previously mentioned four groups of hazards) which are observed and for any Other-than-serious violations which are not immediately abated.
-Other-than-serious violations which are immediately abated shall not be cited, but may be noted in the case file. - c.
-The CSHO shall conduct an opening conference with the general contractor, prime contractor, or other such entity and obtain a list of subcontractors, employee representatives, or other governing agencies on site.
-No case files will be established for employees without citations, except for the general contractor who had an opening conference as described above. - d.
+Focused Inspections will concentrate primarily on the project safety and health program/plan, and the four groups of hazards which account for the most fatalities and serious injuries in the construction industry: falls; electrical hazards; caught in/between hazards (such as trenching); and "struck-by" hazards (such as materials handling equipment and construction vehicles).
+However, during the course of the focused inspection, violations will be recommended for any serious hazards (beyond the previously mentioned four groups of hazards) which are observed and for any other-than-serious violations which are not abated at the time of the inspection.
+Other-than-serious hazards which are abated at the time of the inspection will not be cited, but will be noted in the case file. - c.
+The CSHO will conduct an opening conference with the general contractor, prime contractor, or other controlling entity and obtain a list of their subcontractors, employee representatives, or other governing agencies on site.
+No OSHA-1 Numbers will be established for employers without citations, except for the general contractor who had an opening conference as described above. - d.
 The Focused Inspection will begin after a determination is made that the site qualifies as set forth in Paragraph C and D of this OPN.
-The walk around will include the general contractor and employee representatives according to existing policies for conduct of inspections.
-The jobsite shall be evaluated, concentrating on 1) the four leading hazards listed in paragraph A. of this notice, 2) the project safety and health program/plan, and 3) serious hazards observed by the CSHO.
+The walk around will include the general contractor and their employee representative(s) according to existing policies for the conduct of inspections.
+The site will be evaluated, concentrating on 1) the four leading hazards listed in paragraph A. of this notice, 2) the project safety and health program/plan, and 3) serious hazards observed by the CSHO.
 The CSHO conducting a Focused Inspection is not required to inspect the entire project.
 Only a representative portion of the project need be inspected. - e.
-A brief justification will be included in each case file as to why a Focused Inspection was or was not conducted.
+A brief justification will be included in each case file for the site as to why a Focused Inspection was or was not conducted.
 The CSHO's optional inspection guidelines checklist(s) may be used for this purpose. - f.
-If conditions observed on the project indicate that the project safety and health program/plan is not effective as initially determined, the CSHO may immediately terminate the Focused Inspection and conduct a comprehensive inspection.
+If conditions observed on the project indicate that the project safety and health program/plan is not as effective as initially determined, the CSHO may immediately terminate the Focused Inspection and conduct a comprehensive inspection.
 The discovery of serious violations during a Focused Inspection does not automatically convert the Focused Inspection into a comprehensive inspection.
 These decisions will be based on the professional judgment of the CSHO.
-If a focused inspection converts to a comprehensive inspection, then previously noted other-than-serious hazards shall be cited if they are not abated prior to the CSHO returning to the affected area(s). - g.
-All employees and employee representatives shall, at some time during the inspection, be informed why a focused or comprehensive inspection is being conducted.
-This may be done either by personal contact or by posting the appropriate OSHNC handout. - h.
-If the CSHO identifies serious hazards, the CSHO shall hold an opening conference with the affected employer(s) or his representatives on the jobsite and may cite the affected employer(s), and/or other employers, as per the multi-employer worksite policy.
-Citing an employer for a serious hazard does not necessitate a comprehensive inspection of the employer.
+If a Focused Inspection converts to a comprehensive inspection, then previously noted other-than-serious hazards will be cited if they are not abated prior to the CSHO returning to the affected area(s). - g.
+Employees and employee representatives will, at some time during the inspection, be informed why a focused or comprehensive inspection is being conducted.
+This may be done either by personal contact or by posting the appropriate OSHNC handout.

-- i.
-When the CSHO completes the walk around, a closing conference shall be held with the general contractor and any employers that had an opening conference.
+- h.
+If the CSHO identifies serious hazards, the CSHO will hold an opening conference with the affected employer(s) or his representatives on the jobsite and may cite the affected employer(s), and/or other employers, as per the multi-employer worksite policy.
+Citing an employer for a serious hazard does not necessitate a comprehensive inspection of the employer. - i.
+When the CSHO completes the walk around, a closing conference will be held with the general contractor and any other employers at the site that will be receiving a citation.